-Long term objectives Outcomes Fisheries Management Compliance Assessment and Research Leasing and Licensing Provide scientific advice to support consideration of ongoing quota carry-over arrangements if required.
+Long term objectives Outcomes Fisheries Management Compliance Assessment and Research Leasing and Licensing Provide advice on-going quota carry-over if appropriate.
 South Australian Rock Lobster Fishery minimises impacts on the ecosystem Continue to undertake and monitor current fisheries dependent and independent monitoring.
 Support continuation of current fisheries dependent and independent monitoring.
 Consider implementation of outcomes of FRDC Research project 2017-082 Ensuring monitoring and management of bycatch in Southern Rock Lobster fisheries is best practice in consultation with the RLFMAC.
+Monitor TEPS interactions through logbooks.
+Support continuation of current fisheries dependent and independent monitoring.
+Consider implementation of outcomes of FRDC Research project 2017-082 Ensuring monitoring and management of bycatch in Southern Rock Lobster fisheries is best practice in consultation with the RLFMAC.

-Consider implementation of any approved alternative SLEDs considering information from the catch rate standardisation research project Monitor TEPS interactions through logbooks.
-Facilitate implementation of any approved alternative SLEDs considering information from the catch rate standardisation research project Economic and social benefits of the South Australian Rock Lobster Fishery are equitably distributed Management of the fishery is cost effective and participatory.
-Support co-management of the fishery.
+Long term objectives Outcomes Fisheries Management Compliance Assessment and Research Leasing and Licensing Economic and social benefits of the South Australian Rock Lobster Fishery are equitably distributed Management of the fishery is cost effective and participatory Support co-management of the fishery.
 Support the co-management and consultative processes.
 Participate in the co-management and consultative processes.
-Regular communication with industry and attendance at meetings, as required.
+Regular communication with industry and attendance at meetings (eg RLFMAC, SEPFA-led port meetings), as required.
 Implement compliance program, informed by risk assessment.
-Support the comanagement and consultative processes.
 Industry liaison and attendance at meetings, as required.
-Participate in management and consultative processes.
+Participate in the RLFMAC as an observer.
+Provide scientific advice in support of comanagement of the fishery.
 Industry liaison and attendance at meetings, as required.
-Provide ongoing support for licensing, quota and transfer queries.
+Provide licensing advice related to electronic reporting.
+Provide technical advice on implementation of further development of electronic reporting

-Fisheries Management Program
+Fisheries Management Program Manager: